syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 {% endhighlight %}
 {% endtabs %}

-### Create custom resource collection
+### Create custom resource collection in scheduler

-You can add resources for `Employee` that can be assigned to appointments using the `ResourceIdCollection` property of `SfScheduler`.
-You need to set the `Name`, `Id`, and `Color` properties of `ResourceCollection` to create a resource.
+You can add resources of `Employee` collection that can be assigned to scheduler using the `ResourceCollection` property which is of `IEnumerable` type.

 {% tabs %}
 {% highlight c# %}
-// Creating and Adding custom resource in scheduler resource collection. var ResourceCollection = new ObservableCollection<object>() {
+// Creating and Adding custom resource in scheduler resource collection. var ResourceCollection = new ObservableCollection<Employee>() {
 new Employee () { Name = "Sophia", BackgroundColor = new SolidColorBrush(Colors.Red), Id = "1000", ForegroundColor = new SolidColorBrush(Colors.White) },
-new Employee () { Name = " Kinsley Elena", BackgroundColor = new SolidColorBrush(Colors.Blue), Id = "1001" },
+new Employee () { Name = " Kinsley Elena", BackgroundColor = new SolidColorBrush(Colors.Blue), Id = "1001" , ForegroundColor = new SolidColorBrush(Colors.Red)},
-new Employee () { Name = " Adeline Ruby", BackgroundColor = new SolidColorBrush(Colors.Yellow), Id = "1002" },
+new Employee () { Name = " Adeline Ruby", BackgroundColor = new SolidColorBrush(Colors.Yellow), Id = "1002" , ForegroundColor = new SolidColorBrush(Colors.Yellow)},
 };

-//Adding schedule resource collection to schedule resources of SfSchedule. schedule.ResourceCollection = ResourceCollection;
+//Adding schedule resource collection to schedule resources. schedule.ResourceCollection = ResourceCollection;

 {% endhighlight %}
 {% endtabs %}

-You can associate `ResourceMapping` to the appointment by mapping resource in the `ResourceIdCollection` property of `ScheduleAppointment`.
-Custom appointments associated with the selected resources will be displayed in the `SfScheduler` views.

 ### create business object to appointment with custom resource

+You can associate scheduler `ResourceMapping` to the custom appointment by mapping resource `Id` in the `ResourceIdCollection` property of `AppointmentMapping`.
+Custom appointments associated with the scheduler resources will be displayed when `ResourceGroupType` set as `Resource` or `Date`.

 {% tabs %}
 {% highlight c# %}